Dark Stars and Gravitational Waves: Topical Review: Introduction

 We will not address the formation mechanism of DS but comment on the potential importance of SIDM to have stellar objects in the dark side of the universe.
 Instead, we study the stable configurations of DS according to GR for various equations of state (EoS), which correspond to different forms of dark scalar self-interactions.
-Over one hundred binary-system GW events are observed by the LIGO Scientific, Virgo, and KAGRA Collaborations (LVK) from Run1 to Run3 in the past years~\cite{LIGOScientific:2018mvr, LIGOScientific:2021usb, LIGOScientific:2021djp}.
-Already observed a few events that the compact stellar objects lie in the regions of low and high mass gaps, which are forbidden for the standard BH formation mechanism.
-DS would fit in those mass regions and also plays as the BH mimickers for other events.
-The information on mass-radius relations, compactness, and tidal deformability of DS will imprint in its GW while merging in a binary system.
-Hence one can extract the nature of DM from the GW signals.
+Over one hundred binary-system GW events are observed by the LIGO Scientific, Virgo, and KAGRA Collaborations (LVK) from {O1 to O3} in the past years~\cite{LIGOScientific:2018mvr, LIGOScientific:2021usb, LIGOScientific:2021djp}.
+Some recently observed LIGO/Virgo/KAGRA binary events show the masses of the component compact objects may lie in the regions of low and high mass gaps, which are forbidden for the standard BH formation mechanism.
+Although the exact values of the mass gaps are uncertain, see \cite{Ertl:2019zks, Belczynski:2020bca} for some discussions, our current knowledge of stellar evolution supports their existence.
+Thus, it is quite possible that these mass-gap objects can be regarded as DS and called BH mimickers.
+More information about these compact objects, such as mass-radius relation and tidal deformability, will depend on the nature of DM and be imprinted in the waveform of GW.
+Besides, the spin-induced multipole moments and oscillation frequencies, e.g., f-mode frequency, GW absorption, and other information not discussed in this review, will also be encoded in the GW signal.
+Thus, one can extract the properties of DM through the data analysis of the mass-gap events.

+As this review covers a broad interdisciplinary landscape across particle physics, astrophysics, and GW astronomy, we give a graphic outline of this review in Fig. \ref{fig:outline} to orient the readers on how the pieces fit together and provide an at-a-glance roadmap.